 Enable CASS Coding: By default, CASS is enabled to allow geocoding to match against Tom Tom Multinet Address Points and to provide ZIP+4 coding.

 Select CASS Fields for Output: Check the boxes next to the appropriate fields to append to the geocoded data table.
 Options on the right allow to Select All, Select Defaults, or to Clear All.
-See CASS tool.
+Visit CASS Tool for more information.

 Once your options are set, select Next.